INDIVIDUAL MENTORING

 Main research areas: sleep, animal research, development of animal model of sleep disorders, narcolepsy.
 Technical approaches: EEG/EMG, neuronal circuits, neuroanatomy, multi-units recordings and transcriptomics

-Véronique SCAMBATO
+Véronique SGAMBATO

 Pathophysiology of motor and non-motor symptoms of Parkinson’s disease, combining a clinical approach in patients and a preclinical approach in animals